 Everest Summit Lodge Pangboche is right off the main trail to Everest base camp and serves as an excellent location at one of the highest permanent settlements in the Khumbu region.
 Pangboche village is inhabited by the Sherpa people and is home to the oldest monastery in Nepal.
 The lodge has ten rooms with en suite baths, and a restaurant that serves traditional and continental cuisine.

-Today there is the option for those who have the energy to hike to Ama Dablam base camp.
-We begin by crossing the Imja Khola on a suspension bridge, followed by a gradual ascent as we gain breathtaking views of Ama Dablam (22,493'), and the surrounding Himalayan peaks.
-Ama Dablam means "mother's necklace"; aptly named after the long ridges on each side appearing as the arms of an ama - mother - protecting her child.
-The imposing hanging glacier that cannot be missed is thought of as the dablam - or the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
+Today there is the option to hike up to Ama Dablam base camp.
+We begin by crossing the Imja Khola River on a suspension bridge, followed by a gradual ascent as we gain breathtaking views of Ama Dablam (22,493'), and the surrounding Himalayan peaks.

 Ama Dablam base camp is located at an altitude of just under 15,000' on an open yak pasture beneath the west face of the mountain.
 Your guide will point out the climbing route along the southwest ridge, as Ama Dablam is the third most climbed Himalayan peak.
 If our trek coincides with the climbing season, we may encounter climbing groups either acclimatizing at base camp or fixing a route up the mountain.
 After enjoying some time at Ama Dablam Base Camp, we return on the same trail back to Pangboche.